-The Schrader valve is a patented device with a spring-loaded seal that allows us to add refrigerant, stop leak and detection dye to the system without losing any of the Freon to the atmosphere.
-It's an amazing little device that’s also used to hold the air pressure inside your tires.
+The Schrader valve is a patented device with a spring-loaded seal that allows us to add refrigerant, stop leak and detection dye to the system without losing any of the refrigerant.
+It's an amazing little device that’s also used to hold the air pressure inside automotive and bike tires.

-This is often an overlooked area where Freon can leak out of your car.
-The device can loosen up and leak tiny amounts of Freon over long periods of time.
+This becomes an overlooked area where Freon can leak out of the car.
+The device can loosen up and leak tiny amounts of refrigerant over long periods of time.
 Using the leak detection methods discussed on this page doesn't work for the AC Schrader valve.

-When you install the dye you will get some of that liquid on the
+When you install the dye you'll get some of that liquid on the

-Schrader valve so it will always indicate a leak.
+Schrader valve so it always looks like a leak.
 Not only can it loosen

 up over time, but systems that get a lot of maintenance or had a lot of

-problems can wear out the rubber O-ring seals on the Schrader valve.
+problems wear out the rubber O-ring seals on the Schrader valve.

-A lot of times when mechanics say they can't find the leak it’s because they didn't check the air conditioning Schrader valve with a halogen Freon leak detector.
-This is a sniffing device that sounds an alarm when it senses different types of refrigerant.
-Since Freon is heavier than air you actually have to place the sensing probe below the Schrader valve not above it.
+A lot of times when mechanics say they can't find the leak it’s because they didn't check the air conditioning Schrader valve with a halogen type leak detector.
+This sniffing device sounds an alarm when it senses different types of refrigerant.
+Since Freon remains heavier than air, you actually have to place the sensing probe below the valve not above it.

-Unfortunately this is not a do-it-yourself repair unless you get the special tool from master cool.
-You can't just remove the Schrader valve because all of the refrigerant will vent into the atmosphere.
-This means you’ll have to recover all of the Freon before you replace the Schrader valve.
-The master cool special tool allows you to replace the Schrader valve without losing any refrigerant.
-This thing is available below for around 36 bucks.
+Unfortunately, this isn't a do-it-yourself repair unless you get the special tool from master cool.
+You can't just remove the Schrader valve, because all of the refrigerant vents into the atmosphere.
+This means you’ll have to recover all the Freon before you replace the Schrader valve.
+The master cool special tool allows you to replace the valve without losing any refrigerant.
+This thing only cost around 36 bucks.